Appilot123/Real-Device-Instagram-Automation-Bot/README.md

 ## FAQ

-Q: **Is this safe for my accounts?**
-A: No automation is “risk-free.”
-Use conservative limits, unique device fingerprints, quality proxies/SIMs, and warm accounts first.

-Q: **Does the free version include DMs or posting?**
-A: No. Free covers Follow, Unfollow, Share Reels, Share Posts.
-Pro unlocks DMs, posting, comments, stories, and more.

 Q: **Can it run on emulators?**
 A: Primary focus is **real devices**.
 Emulator support is possible but riskier.
 We recommend real hardware.